aminerochdi1/ChronoExplorer/README.md

 **Bootstrap 4 support**

-Chrono Explorer Angular is built on top of Bootstrap 4, so it fully supports it.
-Most of the elements from the framework are re-designed to resemble sheets of paper and color pastels.
-If the are elements that we have not touched, they will gracefully fall back to the Bootstrap 4 default.

-# 🕰️ Chrono Explorer

 Chrono Explorer est une application web interactive développée avec **Angular** et **Node.js** qui permet aux utilisateurs d’explorer des événements historiques à travers une **ligne du temps visuelle**, de commenter, et de gérer leur profil personnel.

 ---